vargaslu/battlefield/README.md

 ### start
 POST Method to start the game.
 ### place_ships
-POST Method to place the ships.
+POST Method to place the ships, accepted is an array with ship values.
 ```json
 [{
   "name" : "Carrier",